Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: CRF With Normalized Class Embedding

-Combining neural networks with CRFs gives a fully differentiable model that can be learned jointly, as shown e.g. in \cite{Peng2009,Do2010}.
-For the task at hand, however, we found it sufficient to train both parts separately, and apply transfer learning for faster convergence and easier regularization.
-We can train a local CNN to classify individual objects, and then interpret the hidden layer activations as a non-linear representation of the input image \cite{bengio2013representation}.
-Similarly to the concept of transfer-learning, we can now discard the CNN softmax layer, and use the convolutional layers to compute the feature-vectors of the input images.
-For image-detection $x_t$ we define the feature vector $h_t = h(x_t)$ as the activations of the last fully-connected hidden layer, and use it as the CRF input observation feature vector:

-The score function (\ref{likelihood}) is still concave, but its input is computed from a non-concave source, a deep CNN.
-The rationale for using deep representation for the input images is clear: as introduced by Krizhevsky et al.\ \cite{krizhevsky2012imagenet}, the immense complexity of the visual object recognition task requires a model with a very large learning capacity.
-Convolutional layers provide the structure required for learning visual features of the \textit{unary} input.
-We would like to craft a suitable structure to learn the \textit{pairwise} contextual relations as well.
+The rationale for using a deep representation $h(x_t)$ for the input images is clear: as introduced by \citet{krizhevsky2012imagenet}, the immense complexity of the visual object recognition task requires a model with a very large learning capacity.
+Convolutional layers provide the structure required for learning visual features of the \empha{unary} input.
+We aim to craft a suitable structure to learn the \empha{pairwise} contextual relations as well.

-CRF was originally applied to language processing tasks such as Part of Speech (POS) tagging and Named Entity Recognition (NER) \cite{CRF2001}.
+CRF was originally applied to language processing tasks such as Part of Speech (POS) tagging and Named Entity Recognition (NER) \citep{CRF2001}.
 In most applications of CRF to either language or image understanding, there are no more than a few dozen different classes.
-In our dataset, we have hundreds of classes.
-The pairwise transition between two classes has nearly a million possible states, whereas the CRF function (\ref{likelihood}) has a log-linear form, and contains a single parameter per transition ordered-pair.
+Our dataset contains nearly a thousand classes and the pairwise potential matrix $P$ has therefore nearly a million parameters.
 In order to properly learn and generalize the massive variety of possible neighboring patterns, we enforce a structure on the pairwise potential matrix: the goal is to learn neighboring-class embedding in a feature vector space.
 For this purpose, we define a low-dimensional decomposition of the pairwise potential matrix $P$ as the product of the left-side neighbor embedding matrix $R$ and the class embedding matrix $Q$:

 The columns of $Q$ are low-dimensional embeddings of the target classes, and the columns of $R$ are embeddings of the classes of the left-side object.
 Assigning the matrix factorization (\ref{embedding}) to the CRF potential function (\ref{likelihood}) we get: